 Program

-First, I introduce the Centre for Anthropocene History and discuss the key concerns of this emerging interdisciplinary field seeking integrated perspectives on human and earth history through dialogue across the humanities and social and natural sciences.
-In the second, I share ongoing work from my postdoctoral project and doctoral research, which explores the Anthropocene through the lens of the governance of flows and mobilities.
-Empirical examples include entanglements between wastewater infrastructures and river health in Britain, the development of landscape connectivity models for conservation and land use planning, and the use of animals as ‘ecosystem sentinels’ for sensing large-scale environmental changes.
+• Description This presentation introduces ongoing research at the Centre for Anthropocene History at the KTH Royal Institute of Technology, Sweden.
+The presentation consists of two parts.
+First, it introduces the Centre and discusses key concerns of this emerging interdisciplinary field.
+In the second, it shares ongoing work exploring the Anthropocene through the lens of governance of flows and mobilities, including entanglements between wastewater infrastructures and river health in Britain, landscape connectivity models for conservation and land use planning, and the use of animals as “ecosystem sentinels” for sensing large-scale environmental changes.

 Program